COMPLETE MAGNESIUM SUPPORT

 • An autoimmune condition

-Yes.
-It's a simple, non-invasive breath test you can do at home.
+There is a non-invasive breath test you can do at home.
 The test is called the Lactulose Breath Test (also known as the Hydrogen Breath Test).

 The breath test measures the amount of hydrogen and methane (two gases which are only produced by bacteria) after the ingestion of lactulose, a non-digestible sugar used to treat mild constipation.
 [3]